Personal Injury Claim Against A Company In Liquidation Dissolved or Closed – How To Claim?

 Once we know the full details of your personal injury claim, we will offer you some advice on what to do next.
 For most people, this means we will offer our No Win No Fee liquidation claims service, which will help them receive compensation without having to pay ongoing legal costs.

-Suing a company in administration is never simple.
-If the company you wish to claim against has appointed an official administrator, and you can prove your claim is valid, then it may still be possible to claim compensation for a personal injury.
-However, it should be noted that the chance of success is not as good as sueing a company that is still trading.
+Suing a company in administration is rarely simple.
+However, if the company you wish to claim against has appointed an official administrator, and you can prove your claim is valid, then it may still be possible to claim compensation for a personal injury.

-The solicitor will need to discern two key facts in order for a potentially successful claim to be processed:
+The solicitor will need to discern two key facts for a potentially successful claim against a dissolved company:

 - Whether the company which is in administration had an active employee liability insurance policy at the time of the claim.